 Hemp seed has been cultivated around the world for over 12,000 years.
-It's been used as a fuel, as paper, and as a textile.
-But it's a rather healthy choice for food with its fiber, chlorophyll, vitamins, and minerals as well as protein.
+It's been used as a fuel, as paper, and as a textile, and it's a rather healthy choice for food with its fiber, chlorophyll, vitamins, and minerals, as well as protein.
 Hemp seed oil is great to use in salad dressings since it has such a robust flavor.
 It is best used at room temperature, rather than heated or used as a cooking oil.

 - 3 tablespoons hemp oil

 - 1 teaspoons lemon juice

 - 2 cloves garlic, crushed and minced